 Areas of Global Change Research.
-NSF global change research programs support research and related activities that advance fundamental understanding of dynamic physical, biological, and socio-economic systems, and the interactions among those systems.
-In addition to research on Earth system processes and the consequences of changes in those systems, NSF programs facilitate data-acquisition and data-management activities necessary for basic research on global change, promote the enhancement of modeling designed to improve representations of Earth system interactions, and develop advanced analytic methods to facilitate fundamental research.
+NSF global change research programs support research and related activities that advance fundamental understanding of dynamic physical, biological, and socioeconomic systems as well as interactions among those systems.
+In addition to research on Earth system processes and the consequences of changes in those systems, NSF programs facilitate data acquisition and data management activities necessary for basic research on global change, promote the enhancement of modeling designed to improve representations of Earth system interactions, and develop advanced analytic methods to facilitate fundamental research.
 NSF also supports fundamental research on the general processes used by governments and other organizations to identify and evaluate different types of policies for mitigation, adaptation, and other responses to changing global environmental conditions.

 |Greenhouse Gas Dynamics||0.2||0.2||0.2|

 |Methods and Models for Integrated Assessment||3.4||3.4||3.4|